mrismanaziz/Reforestation/README.md

-## Why did the cowboy have a weiner dog?
-Somebody told him to get a long little doggy.
+## Why did the m&m go to school?
+Because it wanted to be a Smartie!